SykoLover

 12-16: Feelings of anxious attachment when going to bed.
 Here where are again where more than anything I just wanted peace.
 I just kept my focus on Jesus.
 I woke up feeling deliverance.
 A friend of mine sends me a bible verse every morning.
 This was the verse from that morning.
 "A heart at peace gives life to the body, but envy rots the bones."
 Proverbs 14:30.

-12/20: Went to confession.
+12-20: Went to confession.
 Every day at this point is another level of peace and freedom that I didn't know was possible.
 I am grateful for it.
 I'm excited to level up again tomorrow.

-12/21 (cont.)
+12-21 (cont.)
 I think the script of the movie Se7en is ingenious.
 The ending scene of the movie is something that could not have been originally planned by the "messenger" due to how things unfolded.
 Although, he obviously had been planning his acts with precise timing, made apparent by the sloth victim.
 God asks of us to do His work without knowing the end of the story.
 A month ago, I knew it was time to start this project.
-Since starting it the following events have taken place.
+Since starting it, the following events have taken place.
 I had the "be love" moment.
 I had the 2nd occurrence of giving my heart to Jesus.
 I quit smoking weed.
 I quit smoking cigarettes.
 I rediscovered the gift of breathing meditation.
 The message going into this was about finding peace because of the peace I had already attained.
 But, it just keeps getting better.

-12/25/25- Being Christmas, I was waiting for the bomb to drop all day.
+12-25: Being Christmas, I was waiting for the bomb to drop all day.
 The signs just keep pouring in.
 Surely, God would give me one on his birthday.
 It seemed like nothing big was coming, albeit it was a great day with family.
 But, by the time I drove home from the gathering an incredible feeling of hope was taking over.
 A pure calmness.
 The greatest joy, hope, peace and love yet.
 It is the relief from pain that I've been praying for.
 I'm the one that dug myself into that pain.
 Deliverance from that pain is a gift bestowed by God in his timing.
 The greatest Christmas present I've ever received.

 -

-Sin led me to a dead end, a rock bottom.
-I hit a limit.
 Virtue is unending.
 Every day my patience, humility and love grow deeper.

 Reality over fantasy